-Ensuring opportunities for children to be listened to and to listen to each other e.g. through circle time or worry box.
+Ensure there are opportunities for children to be listened to and to listen to each other e.g. through circle time

 Have developed school procedures and systems with parents, staff, pupils and governors to prevent, detect record and deal with bullying.

 Aim to overcome the intimidatory ‘tale-telling’ ethos that pressures bullied pupils into silence.
 This is done by instilling the notion that all pupils are responsible for combating bullying – bystanders, too.
 This is presented to pupils in school assemblies and pupils are encouraged to think of our school as both an “honest and listening’ school.